Click the 'Play' button to read out loud this webpage content

 Full Moon also called as Purnima or Pournami is the fifteenth day of the lunar phase, as the moon reaches the final stage in the Shukla Paksha (Waxing period).

-Scientifically, the location of the Moon with respect to the Earth exerts a different magnetic pull on the planet on this day and this results in a natural upsurge of upward movement in one’s body.
-The blood circulation to your brain is increased and it is also believed that whatever is one’s inherent quality becomes more enhanced on this day.
+Purnima is considered very auspicious to begin any new venture or activity and gain successful results.
+Scientifically, the location of the Moon with respect to the Earth exerts a different magnetic pull on the planet on this day and thus results in a natural upsurge of upward movement in the body.
+The blood circulation to your brain is increased, and it is also believed that the inherent quality becomes more enhanced on this day.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.